Best daily deals

 What you should know about the best running earbuds

 Well, if the title of this list weren’t enough of a giveaway, these earbuds are for runners.
 Whether you’re an ultramarathoner or a couch-to-5K runner, there’s a pick on here for you.
-But, if you aren’t a runner, stick around a while.
-Our top five picks are versatile and many use them for daily listening too.
+But, if you aren’t a runner, stick around for a while.
+Our top five picks are versatile, and many use them for daily listening too.
 Plus, the water resistance and IP certifications make these earbuds impervious to splashes and spills.

 If you want to remain completely aware of your surroundings without toggling through listening modes or dealing with specialized ear tips, bone conduction headphones may be more for you.